skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 The egg hunter uses the `access` system call to identify valid memory addresses by means of the `EFAULT` error code.
 If this error code is returned by the `access` system call, the page value is simply incremented to the next page until a valid memory address is found.

-Once a valid memory address is found, the `scas` instruction is used to compare the `DWORD` value in the current memory location against the `egg`.
-If the contents of the current memory location do not contain the `egg`, then the address is incremented and the search continues until the `egg` is found.
-At this point, execution of the process is directed to the memory address directly after the located `egg`, which signifies the start of the `execve` `/bin/sh` shellcode.
+Once a valid memory address is found, the `scas` instruction is used to compare the `DWORD` value in the current memory location against the egg.
+If the contents of the current memory location do not contain the egg, then the address is incremented and the search continues until the egg is found.
+At this point, execution of the process is directed to the memory address directly after the located eggs, which signifies the start of the `execve` `/bin/sh` shellcode.

 The egg hunter can be found <a href="https://github.com/skahwah/slae/blob/master/assignment3/egghunter.nasm">here</a>.

-I have also created a "test" program written in C. This uses the egg hunter to traverse the virtual memory address space for the "test" process for a user supplied egg.
+I have also created a "test" program written in C. This uses the egg hunter to traverse the virtual memory address space for the "test" process searching for a user supplied egg.
 The egg does not need to consist of executable instructions.

 This egg is prepended to the stack-based `execve` `/bin/sh` shellcode.
 Once the egg is found, execution is passed to the shellcode.